zhanghongce/TACAS-artifact/README.md

       invariants specify can be found in `$ILAROOT/examples/toy_alu/README.md`.
       If the verification failed, a waveform named `trace.vcd` showing the failing trace will be generated.

+      We also provide an incorrectly implemented design `verilog/simple_alu_wrong.v`, where the only difference from `verilog/simple_alu.v` is at Line 162-163, about the bypassing network.
+In this wrong design, the designer wanted to save some typing by copying the code of bypassing `rs1` and use it for bypassing `rs2`, but carelessly forgot to change the name of a signal from `1` to `2`, to make it work for rs2.
+You can also check for the equvialence between this Verilog implementation and the ILA specification using the following command:
+      ```
+      time python vlg-verif.py -v verilog/simple_alu_wrong.v -i vlg-gen/alu.v
+      ```

+      The checking should fail and the trace that manifests this problem is generated and saved as `trace.vcd` in the same folder, which can be viewed using GtkWave:
+      ```
+      gtkwave trace.vcd &
+      ```